JulieRaymond/workshop-php-ajax-daily-bugle/README.md

 * Hint 1 : You can use `stripos()` in PHP
 2. Once the route is good.
 Go back in `script.js` to call it and feed the `<ul id="resultList">` with the titles of articles matched.

-3. Now, make these title clickable and catch the clicc to update the homepage with the right headline
+3. Now, make these title clickable and catch the clic to update the homepage with the right headline
 * Hint 1 : To keep it simple, rember you have a `onclick` attribute where you can call a JS function
 * Hint 2 : to hide the offcanvas menu use `bootstrap.Offcanvas.getInstance(document.getElementById('searchMenu')).hide()`